1969 Seattle Pilots season

 Fewer than 678,000 fans came to see the Pilots, which ranked 20th of the 24 major league teams — a major reason why the team was forced into bankruptcy after only one season.
 Despite the poor conditions at aging Sick's Stadium, the ticket prices were among the highest in the major leagues.
-The bankruptcy sale of the team was approved by a federal court in Seattle on March 31, and the team moved to Milwaukee at the end of spring training for the 1970 season and became the Milwaukee Brewers.
+The bankruptcy sale of the team was approved by a federal court in Seattle on March 31, 1970, and the team moved to Milwaukee at the end of spring training for the 1970 season and became the Milwaukee Brewers.
 Milwaukee had lost the Braves to Atlanta after the 1965 season.

 A book about the season exists called The 1969 Seattle Pilots: Major League Baseball's One-Year Team.
 Part of the Pilots' season was also documented in the book Ball Four by Jim Bouton.

 After the Pilots, there would not be another MLB team in Seattle until the birth of the Mariners in 1977.

 The last remaining active member of the 1969 Seattle Pilots was Fred Stanley, who retired after the 1982 season.

+Jim Bouton had the team autograph a baseball and gave it to a fan.
+The ball is now in the National Baseball Hall of Fame in Cooperstown.